Pathways to Bachelor of Engineering (BE) and Master of Engineering (ME)

 How do you make your decision?

 The progression pathways for students entering Stage Four will be collated via a survey through a Google Form.
-An email with a link to the form will be sent to students on Friday, 29 March with a cut-off date of 12 April for completion of the survey.
+An email with a link to the form will be sent to students on Friday, 27th of March with a cut-off date of the 9th April for completion of the survey.

 Schedule of Presentations